5 Tips for a Client-Attracting Facebook Live

 Sound is even more important.
 Since people are now used to Zoom-quality sound, you don’t need an awesome, expensive microphone, but you do need to speak clearly, and double-check the sound before you begin.
 Being in a quiet environment helps.
 While sometimes you can do a Facebook Live from outside, usually you’ll want the quiet of an inside space.

-If you’re looking for more help on attracting clients, and creating real impact online, check out my 3-day virtual event, TRANSFORM: You, Your Business, the World.
+If you’re looking for more help on attracting clients, and creating real impact online, check out my 3-day virtual event, TRANSFORM.

 2. Prepare yourself and your background.